macebal/AutoSiqual/README.md

 The resulting zip file can be found in the dist/ folder

 **Note:** The build script attempts to use the `zip` command to zip the executable and related config files and images.
 If the `zip` command is not available, for example in windows using Git Bash, [these instructions](https://stackoverflow.com/a/55749636) must be followed first.
-Orsimply zip all the files and folders inside the dist/ folder manually.
+Or simply zip all the files and folders inside the dist/ folder manually.

-## Bumping the version
+## Changing the version

 To bump the version, use the following command: